-- Economics [Units 1 & 2] exemption from ECON1000 and/or ECON1012 - Statistical Analysis/Applied Mathematics Unit1 exemption from ECON1005 - Sociology Unit 1 exemption from SOCI1002 - Accounting Unit 1 exemption from ACCT1005 - Accounting Unit 2 exemption from ACCT1003 - Pure Mathematics Units 1 & 2 exemption from ECON1003
+Economics [Units 1 & 2] exemption from ECON1000 and/or ECON1012 Statistical Analysis exemption from ECON1005 Sociology Unit 1 exemption from SOCI1002 Accounting Unit 1 exemption from ACCT1005 Accounting Unit 2 exemption from ACCT1003 Pure Mathematics Units 1 & 2 exemption from ECON1003

-Application for exemption and other services17 must be made online via Automated Student Request Module via the Student Administration System (SAS) webpage.
+Application for exemption and other services16 must be made online via Automated Student Request Module via the Student Administration System (SAS) webpage.
 Note: Students granted exemption without credit due to CAPE should register for Level I replacement course(s) of their choosing.

 Anti-requisites are courses that cannot be taken together for credit.
 Students are urged to view the complete list of anti-requisite courses in PART IV of this Handbook.
-For example, Psychology Majors are not to register for SOCI1001-Introduction to Social Research because they are required to do PSYC1005 and PSYC1006 as their first year research courses.
-As a result, anywhere SOCI1001-Introduction to Social Research appears as a pre-requisite, Psychology Majors can select that course once they have the psychology equivalent.

-17 See Appendix V for list of services provided by the Faculty and departmental offices.
+16 See Appendix V for list of services provided by the Faculty and departmental offices.